RosettaDrone/rosettadrone/README.md

 ## What's New

-This new version implements a MissionManager that speaks native MAVLink and uses VirtualSticks to support the DJI Mini series.
+This new version implements a MissionManager that speaks native MAVLink and uses VirtualSticks to support the DJI Mini series and other DJI drones without on-board waypoint missions.

-The MissionManager can also be used for other DJI drones that already support WayPoints and MissionControl onboard.
+The MissionManager can also be used for DJI drones that support DJI's WayPoints and MissionControl onboard.
-This can be an interesting alternative for improving the features offerd by their flightcontrollers (closes source firmware).
+This can be an interesting alternative for improving the features offerd by their flightcontrollers.

 ## Supported Drones